 - Q: When may I make changes to my catalog content?

 A: The Catalog Revision Cycle occurs yearly for both the undergraduate and graduate catalogs.
-Catalog revision timelines are published on the Academic Planning and Assessment website.
+Catalog revision timelines are published on the Academic Planning and Program Development website.

 - Q: When is the catalog published each year?

-A: Both the undergraduate and graduate catalogs are published online in early- to mid-March prior to their effective fall semester.
-For example, the 2017-2018 catalogs are published in March 2017.
+A: Both the undergraduate and graduate and professional catalogs are published online in early to mid-March prior to their effective fall semester.
+For example, the 2024-2025 catalogs are published in March, Week III, 2024.

 - Q: Who can make catalog changes?